bernauers/TikTakToe/README.md

 To run on windows use CMD.
 Navigate to the folder via the command 'cd $folder'
 To run use command 'python $filename'

+# File Execution on Linux
+To run on linux via terminal.
+Navigate to the folder via the command $cd.
+To run the program use the command $python3 filename.py